CCurl/BoardForth/README.md

 # BoardForth
 A Forth VM for development boards and the PC, written in C.

-It supports automatically running a user-defined word during the loop() phase of the arduino interface.
+BoardForth supports automatically running a user-defined word during the loop() phase of the arduino interface.

     - Of course, that 'word' can be as complex as needed.
-    - This is done by setting address [0:1] to the (16-bit) BODY (XT) of the desired word.
+    - This is done by setting DICT to the XT of the desired word.
-    - Similarly, setting address [0:1] to 0 will disable automatic running.
+    - Similarly, setting DICT to 0 will disable automatic running.
     - The easiest way to do this is to use the 'auto-run-last' and 'auto-run-off' words:
-        - e.g. ... : auto-run-last LAST >BODY 0 A! ;
+        - e.g. ... : auto-run-last LAST >BODY dict A! ;
-        - e.g. ... : auto-run-off 0 0 A! ;
+        - e.g. ... : auto-run-off 0 dict A! ;
     - The only rule is that the stacks need to end up with the same depth when done.

 To build this VM for a given board: